facebook/ThreatExchange/vpdq/README.md

 The query video’s frame PDQ hashes Q
 The comparison video’s frame PDQ hashes C
 The PDQ match distance D (example: 31)
-The comparison match percentage threshold P<sub>c</sub> (example: 80%) How much of the comparison video must be matched to consider a match The query match percentage threshold P<sub>q</sub> (example: 0%)
+The PDQ quality filter tolerance F (example: 80), if either hash is below this quality level then they will not be compared The comparison match percentage threshold P<sub>c</sub> (example: 80%) How much of the comparison video must be matched to consider a match The query match percentage threshold P<sub>q</sub> (example: 0%)